-When in sailing mode (Setting the Vessel Type), you can display laylines on the navigation chart.
+When in sailing mode (Setting the Vessel Type, page 3), you can display laylines on the navigation chart.
 Laylines can be very helpful when racing.

-From the navigation chart, select Menu > Chart Menu > Laylines.
+From the navigation chart, select Menu > Sailing > Laylines.

-Display: Sets how the laylines and vessel are shown on the chart, and sets the length of the laylines.
+Display: Sets how the laylines and vessel appear on the chart, and sets the length of the laylines.